ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: Require IP Address and User Agent for Login
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: :ref:`Require IP Address and User Agent for Login <require-ip-logins-label>`

 banishment_message